pdoehle/swc-notes/ecology_r_man_vis.md

 timelapse + geom_line()
 ```

-* This isn't helpful, we plotted all numbers by year and all the species got lumped together for each year.
+* This isn't helpful, we plotted all numbers by year, but all the species were lumped together for each year.

 * We need to plot a separate line for each species.